fieldtrip/website/reference/ft_preprocessing.md

    cfg.continuous   = 'yes' or 'no' whether the file contains continuous data
                       (default is determined automatic)

- Instead of specifying the dataset, you can also explicitely specify the name of the file containing the header information and the name of the file containing the data, using cfg.datafile     = string with the filename cfg.headerfile   = string with the filename
+ Instead of specifying the dataset in the configuration, you can also explicitely specify the name of the file containing the header information and the name of the file containing the data, using cfg.datafile     = string with the filename cfg.headerfile   = string with the filename